 We live in a country founded upon the desire for liberty and freedom.
 Police officers are entrusted with the authority to infringe upon the freedom of the individual based upon their own observation, evidence and belief of what occurred within any given situation.
-That authority requires the diligent and respectful application of the law, the protection of society and the weighing of individual rights during every action.
-We have dedicated ourselves and our lives to the upholding of the rights given to all of us and holding accountable those willing to inappropriately deny those rights.
+That authority requires the diligent, respectful and compassionate application of the law, the protection of society, the weighing of individual rights and potential effects during every action.
+Our officers have dedicated themselves and their lives to the upholding of the rights given to all of us and holding accountable, where necessary, those willing to inappropriately deny those rights to others.